ufuk-cakir/GAMMA/README.md

 To generate the dataset run
 `source generate_data.sh`

-This will select galaxies using the [select_galaxies Class](src/gamma/select_galaxies.py) and save the halo ids in a numpy array.
+This will select galaxies using the [select_galaxies](src/gamma/select_galaxies.py) function and save the halo ids in a numpy array.
-Finnaly the code runs the [generate.py](src/gamma/generate.py) code to generate the dataset.
+Finaly the code runs the [generate.py](src/gamma/generate.py) code to generate the dataset from the selected galaxies.

 ## Data Structure